27 Epic Things to Do in Cabo San Lucas (and Beyond)

 It’s also an easy way to see Land’s End up close during the daylight hours.

-And what about those humongous sea lions that lounge around on the rocks at Land’s End, barking loudly?
-Don’t worry.
-You’ll get to see (and hear!) them too.
+And what about those humongous sea lions that often lounge around on the rocks at Land’s End, barking loudly?
+Chances are you’ll get to see (and hear!) them too.

 Cabo’s water taxis are small wooden boats that putter back and forth all day long between the marina, Land’s End and Medano Beach.